lemnos/theme.sh/README.md

  A debt of gratitude is owed to these projects as well as well as those who contributed directly to the repo, and of course the theme authors themselves.
- A non exhaustive list of theme authors can be found in [CREDITS](CREDITS.md) if you are the author of a theme and wish to be listed feel free to submit a PR or contact me directly :).
+ A non exhaustive list of theme authors can be found in [CREDITS](CREDITS.md).
+If you are the author of a theme and wish to be listed feel free to submit a PR or contact me directly :).